CodeSteel/MinimalTasks/README.md

 * User registration/login.
 * Admin role for special access & actions.
 * Data tables with easy-to-use filtering.
-* Tickets table displaying all tickets.
+* Tasks table displaying all tasks.
 * Users table displaying all users and their roles.
-* Users can Create or Delete their own tickets.
+* Users can Create or Delete their own tasks.
-* Admins can Delete or Update the Status, Priority, & Assignee of any ticket.
+* Admins can Delete or Update the Status, Priority, & Assignee of any task.
-* Each ticket stores a conversation of messages.
+* Each task stores a conversation of messages.
-* Edit Ticket side bar component for easy editing access.
+* Edit Task side bar component for easy editing access.
 * Responsive UI Design.

 ## Tech Stack